 Vienna Waits For You is a very strange film—but it's also a genuinely unsettling one.
 A young woman finds herself locked in a desperate battle with her own apartment after she is tricked into signing a contract and becoming its newest tenant.
-The apartment is alive, you see—a living entity which feeds on the life of whoever is unfortunate enough to live within.
+The apartment is alive, you see—a living entity that feeds on the life of whoever is unfortunate enough to live within.
 And the only way it will let you go is if someone else takes your place.
-Because, it 'doesn't like to be alone'.
+Because it 'doesn't like to be alone.'

 It could be very easy to dismiss this film as little more than surreal silliness, sure—but some great performances from the film's cast, and a genuinely creepy and unsettling atmosphere, should be enough to win you over.